Oxford University Men's Basketball: The 2020s

+The 2020s have seen a renaissance in basketball at Oxford University.

+On 5 June 2020, Oxford University hired Great Britain Men's National Team assistant coach Jamie Smith as the new head men's basketball coach.

+Despite the 2020-21 BUCS season being cancelled, the team participated in a meaningful programme of practices and games within Covid-19 restrictions.
+The Blues finished the season with a 7-3 (.700) record, the highest winning percentage since 2010-11.
+The Blues beat cross-town rival Oxford Brookes University for the first time since 2008-09.
+The 87-47 win over Brookes was the largest margin of victory in the 40-year history of the rivalry.

-The beginning of the 2020s has seen a renaissance in basketball at Oxford University.
-In 2021-22, The Blues finished the season with a 23-3 overall record, the most wins since 1998-99, and their first 20+ win season in over two decades.
-The Blues had a perfect 10-0 record in BUCS league play to be crowned BUCS Midlands 2A champions and earn promotion to tier one.
-They ended the season as winners of the Oxfordshire Basketball Association Cup for the first time since 1970-71.
+In 2021–22, the Blues finished the season with a 23-3 overall record, the most wins since 1998–99, and their first 20+ win season in over two decades.
+The Blues had a perfect 10–0 record in BUCS league play to be crowned BUCS Midlands 2A champions and earn promotion to tier one.
+They ended the season as winners of the Oxfordshire Basketball Association Cup for the first time since 1970–71.

-In July 2022, the Oxford University Blues were invited to join the National Basketball League for the 2022-23 season.
-This would mark the first time Oxford University has competed in any national league competition since the 1965-66 season when they competed in the Southern Section of the British National League.
-This is the first time Oxford University has competed in Basketball England's NBL which was established in 1972.
-Oxford University began their inaugural National Basketball League campaign with a 3-0 record.
+In July 2022, the Oxford University Blues were invited to join the National Basketball League for the 2022–23 season.
+This would mark the first time Oxford University had competed in any national league competition since the 1965–66 season when they competed in the Southern Section of the British National Basketball League.
+This was the first time Oxford University has competed in Basketball England's NBL which was established in 1972.
+Oxford University began their inaugural National Basketball League campaign with a 3–0 record.

+On 18 January 2023, Blues captain Josh Soifer scored a career high 58 points in a 117–60 win over Birmingham City University in BUCS league play.
+In doing so, Soifer broke the Oxford University single game scoring record which had stood for 66-years.
+The previous record holder was Willie Morris who scored 54 points against the Royal Air Force during the 1956–57 season.

+On 11 March 2023, Oxford beat Cambridge 84–74 in The Varsity Game.
+This marked the first time Oxford had beaten Cambridge since 2018.

+The Blues finished the 2022–23 season with a 26-17 overall record, the second most wins in the programme's 102-year history, and the first time the Blues had recorded back-to-back 20+ winning seasons since the 1997–98 and 1998–99 seasons.